dev-nolant/MCP-Orchestrator/README.md

 ## Use as an MCP (Cursor / Claude Desktop)

-MCP Orchestrator exposes its full management API as MCP tools so Cursor, Claude Desktop, or any MCP client can operate it without the web UI.
+The MCP Orchestrator is a first-class MCP server.
+When you add it to Cursor or Claude Desktop, the AI gets tools to list workflows, run them, add or remove MCPs, test connections, control the tunnel, and install new MCPs from the registry—all without opening the web UI.

-**Resources (read these for context):**
+### Resources (read these for context)
-- `orchestrator://glossary` — Read first: reference for every tool, args, usage, examples
+- `orchestrator://glossary` — Read first: reference for every tool, args, usage, examples (customize via `docs/glossary.md`)
 - `orchestrator://config` — Full config (mcps, workflows)
 - `orchestrator://status` — MCP health + tunnel status
 - `orchestrator://logs` — Recent logs

-**Tools exposed:**
+### Tools by category

 | Category | Tools |
 |----------|-------|